Celebrating National Apprenticeship Week 2021

 A. When I first joined Tomcat everything was a new experience and I was closely guided by Robert, the production manager.
 I was in amazement of the machinery I was going to use and how my role contributed to the team.
 It was exciting and new!

 Q. What benefits can you see with an apprenticeship?

 A. I have always found the academic stuff easy and boring – writing all day is certainly not for me.
 The apprenticeship allows me to gain experience in a work environment and I feel like I am working towards my future goals.

 Q. Will you stay in manufacturing?

-A. I have not really had a clue what I have wanted to do so far so I am just going to live for day-to-day.
+A. I don’t really have a clue what I want to do so far, so I am just going to live for day-to-day.
 See what happens and if I want to move on, I will think about the next step then.

 Just go for it – do a bit of research, find where your strengths lie and how can you use those to benefit you.